 The next day was my 34 week routine OB visit.
 At every visit, they use a doppler to listen to the fetal heartbeat to make sure the heart rate is where it should be.
 He was tachycardic at 185.
 I was also tachycardic, so they wheeled me over to L&D and hooked me up to the monitors.
 Eventually his heart rate came back down and I was sent home.

 Everything randomly resolved but they decided to do weekly ultrasounds leading up to his birth just to measure his growth and fluid around him.
-Nothing in these ultrasounds indicated a congenital heart defect.
+As far as Colby and I know, there was nothing in these ultrasounds that indicated a congenital heart defect.

 Going back to when I was sick in December, I followed up with a pulmonologist a couple of weeks before he was born and got on some asthma meds that finally kicked the last of the inflammation and we’d been fine since then.
 They say there isn’t anything I could have done to prevent it, however some articles say that my exposure to a virus or bacteria around the midpoint of my pregnancy could have caused it, which would have been around the end of December, when I got sick, so maybe there’s something to that.